-• The internship must be in an area of interest to the senior, an area that he or she anticipates studying in university.
+- The exploration must be in an area of interest to the senior, an area that he or she anticipates studying in university.
 It cannot be simply a job.
-Payment, salary, or any form of compensation is strictly prohibited.

-• During their internship, students are expected to be engaged in activities that will better educate them about their potential fields of university study and the career they will potentially pursue.
-They should not be engaged in tasks that are not conducive to this end nor should they spend their internships in fields that do not require university-level study.
-Operating a cash register, for example, would neither qualify as an internship assignment nor as a temporary internship activity.
+Payment, salary, or any form of compensation is strictly prohibited. - During their exploration, students are expected to be engaged in activities that will better educate them about their potential fields of university study and the career they will potentially pursue.
+They should not be engaged in tasks that are not conducive to this end nor should they spend their exploration in fields that do not require university-level study. - Serving in an exploration with a business or operation of any type that is owned or operated by one's own immediate or extended family must be approved by both the Program's Coordinator and the HS Principal. - Participating students are required to be present at their exploration sites and in the vicinity of their exploration supervisors for a minimum of at least seven hours per day.

-Senior Internship Program (continued)
+Career Exploration Program (continued)